 Information for parents following the shooting at Sandy Hook Elementary School on December 14th, 2012

-As parents, sending our children to school this week felt very different, after the tragedy at Sandy Hook Elementary School on Friday, December 14th.
+As parents, sending our children to school felt very different after the tragedy at Sandy Hook Elementary School on Friday, December 14th.
 For those who may be struggling for some direction, the following information from the National Association of School Psychologists provides some practical advise.

 It is important to keep in mind that an event like this is rare.
 Schools are one of the safest places for children and youth during the school day, and an important place for them to receive support and return to normalcy.
 Communication and collaboration among schools, parents, and communities is critical to ensure that our students continue to view schools as safe, caring, and supportive environments.
 Further, how adults react to this tragedy can shape the way children and youth react and their perceptions of safety.